The Core Component Image Component is an adaptive image component that features in-place editing.

 The Image Component features adaptive image selection and responsive behavior with lazy loading for the page visitor as well as easy image placement and cropping for the content author.

-The current version of the Image Component is v2, which was introduced with release 2.0.0 of the Core Components in January 2018, and is described in this document.
+The current version of the Image Component is v3, which was introduced with release 2.18.0 of the Core Components in February 2022, and is described in this document.

 The following table details all supported versions of the component, the AEM versions with which the versions of the component is compatible, and links to documentation for previous versions.